wrightben/texas-holdem/MD/Texas Holdem App.md

 * Choose your own card design

 ### Manual Play w/ app assistance
-* Peer-network design allows for individual entry and tracking of hand results and betting.

-Everyone downloads the app.
+Everyone goes to BookmarkPoker.com.
 A session is created.
 Each player can record his cards and his bets, be notified of his turn to bet, and track the game session in real time.
 It's manual play with computer assistance.